 The other two important factors necessary for the housing market to recover are an increase in sales and sufficient growth in homeowner equity to allow more homeowners to enter the market to sell or buy.
 As our research has shown, first-quarter sales were at their lowest level since 2008 and more than 1.8 million California homeowners (25 percent of all homeowners with a mortgage) owe more than their homes are worth.
 These factors will continue to exert a drag on the market by limiting inventory and constraining sales.

 If several crucial ingredients are missing from this housing market recovery — income, jobs, sales, much lower levels of negative equity — then why are housing prices rising so quickly?
 Sean O’Toole, CEO of ForeclosureRadar provides his perspective below.

 While there are several reasons why California home prices are rising so quickly, the most dominant is government intervention.

 Government intervention has significantly distorted the housing market by constraining supply and keeping mortgage interest rates artificially low.
-While many state that the lack of inventory will cause housing prices to jump 20 percent or more this year, I believe the increase in home prices will be constrained by availability of credit, appraisals that lag market prices, affordability and return on investment.
+While many states that the lack of inventory will cause housing prices to jump 20 percent or more this year, I believe the increase in home prices will be constrained by the availability of credit, appraisals that lag market prices, affordability, and return on investment.